Nitro Manual

 Next is the Tone adjustment.
 The tone adjustment is important for controlling brightness in the image.
 Tone has a large number of sliders.

 The first slider is Boost.
 By default, RAW images can look very flat and lack contrast or “punch.”
 Boost provides that contrast and punch.
 Boost is also very important for recovering highlights, and it’s not present in apps from other companies.
 It controls a key part of Apple's RAW decoder and without control over Boost, highlight recovery is substandard.
 Boost controls the “look” of the image.
 The “look” is the mix of contrast, saturation and other sweetening that is applied to a RAW image by default to make it look more appealing.
 However, in its attempt to make the image look nice, the Boost slider also interferes with highlight recovery, fighting with your attempts to bring down blown-out highlights.
 You can move the slider yourself, but in Nitro, there's a better way to deal with this problem: use the Recover Highlights Quick Fix (described in detail below).
 That'll move the Boost slider and other important sliders for you.
-Note: Boost does not appear for ProRAW images, or non-RAWs like JPEGs and HEIF images, as those file formats to not have the image data necessary to recover highlights.
+Note: Boost does not appear for ProRAW images, or non-RAWs like JPEGs and HEIF images, as those file formats do not have the image data necessary to recover highlights.
 Also, if you want the most control over your RAW images, decrease Boost to 0.5 or shut it off entirely by setting it to 0.0.
 But if you do that, you will need to do more editing of the image on your own in Nitro.

 Exposure is a simple slider for adjusting the entire image's brightness.
 Setting the value to 1.0 makes every pixel twice as bright.
 At 2.0, every pixel is four times as bright.
 Moving the slider to -1.0 makes every pixel half as bright.
 Highlights just work on the brighter pixels, and shadows are for the darker areas.
 Midtones are right in the center.